Thank You for Joining Us!

 5th Year Anniversary held Thursday, November at the Cultural Center of Cape Cod

-Special grant of up to $5,000 awarded to Island Grown Initiative
+Special grant of $5,000 awarded to Island Grown Initiative

 The 2nd Annual Stewardship Award presented to Compost With Me